Samara Day School's Program

 Dual Enrollment

 Dual-enrollment (attending Samara in conjunction of another public or home-school program) options are available to our students at SDS.
 Organization of the dual enrollment is done through a team of the student’s parents/guardians, SDS administration, and the other school.
 Some of the factors to consider are: travel time, class schedules, credits, student benefits for dual enrollment, etc. If dual enrollment is decided to be added to the child’s education program, that student will usually attend SDS during the morning and enroll in one to three classes at an alternative school in the afternoon, but we can discuss options.
-One of the goals of SDS is to encourage inclusion of students in the mainstream school setting or vocational program for as much as appropriate for that child to excel.
-Therefore, dual enrollment may be all the student may need from the beginning of their attendance of SDS, or a great way to help "learn and return" students from full day attendance from SDS to the mainstream educational setting.
+One of the goals of SDS is to encourage the inclusion of students in the mainstream school setting or vocational program for as much as appropriate for that child to excel.
+Therefore, dual enrollment may be all the student may need from the beginning of their attendance at SDS, or a great way to help "learn and return" students from full-day attendance from SDS to the mainstream educational setting.

 Homework

 Teachers will assign homework based on the student’s individual level.
 Usually, assignments are those that can be done independently or with minimum home assistance.
-As the school year progresses, more challenging assignments, like long-term projects, are used as wonderful opportunity for teachers to model, encourage, and help the students build their self-awareness, proactivity, perseverance, goal-setting, awareness of/use of support systems, and emotional coping strategies.
+As the school year progresses, more challenging assignments, like long-term projects, are used as wonderful opportunities for teachers to model, encourage, and help the students build their self-awareness, proactivity, perseverance, goal-setting, awareness of/use of support systems, and emotional coping strategies.
 Generally, the goals for homework are:

-• Build good work and organization habits to build responsibility and independence, such as utilization of a planner and binder organization.
+Build good work and organization habits to build responsibility and independence, such as utilization of a planner and binder organization.

-• Building independent and effective study habits
+Building independent and effective study habits

-• NOT to take up the child's whole afternoon or cause strife in the family dynamics.
+NOT to take up the child's whole afternoon or cause strife in the family dynamics.